jamielance/test-repo-for-credentials/E003/ABAP_CLOUD_COMPLIANCE_GUIDE.md

 This solution has been refactored to follow ABAP Cloud best practices, prioritizing **CDS VDM (Virtual Data Model) first, table second** approach.
 This ensures compatibility with SAP S/4HANA Cloud and maintains clean-core extensibility principles.

+## 📝 **Important ABAP Concepts**

+### **Message Class**
+A Message Class in ABAP is a **table of defined texts** for holding error messages, not a code class.
+It stores predefined message texts that can be referenced by message number and ID.
+This is used throughout the solution for consistent error messaging.

 ## 📋 **ABAP Cloud Compliance Status**

 ### ✅ **Compliant Areas**